Graduate Diploma of Nursing Practice (Emergency Care)

 Plus one elective unit

 * Domestic students enrol as Cloud (online) students, however there are significant campus requirements.
-Most classes are conducted at Burwood (Melbourne) and are video-conferenced to other venues.
+Most classes are conducted at Burwood (Melbourne) and are video-conferenced live to other venues.